Session 1

 The Toaster Challenge

 How much energy does it take to toast a slice of bread?
-Human body ability to generate energy is very small compared to our daily 'consumption': how many Roberts do you need ?
+Human body's ability to generate energy is very small compared to our daily 'consumption': how many Roberts do you need?

-Massive economic gains were enabled thanks to the quantity of energy mobilized by machines vs. human work and their low-cost compared to human cost.
+Massive economic gains have been generated thanks to the quantity of energy mobilized by machines vs. human work and their low-cost compared to the cost of humans.

-"Energetic slaves" is a provocative concept developed by Jean-Marc Jancovici illustrating them well: the individual average energy consumption in rich countries is such that it would require several hundred energetic slaves, had it been produced by human beings.
+"Energetic slaves" is a provocative concept developed by Jean-Marc Jancovici to illustrate them well: the individual average energy consumption in rich countries is such that it would require several hundred energetic slaves, had it been produced by human beings.

 The 3 major engines are: steam, electric and internal combustion.